nodeschool/organizers/README.md

 - chapters get their own "mailing list" (github issues).
 These can be in other languages as well, e.g. Spanish for Latin-American Chapters, whereas the main Discussions repo is primarily in English
 - all NodeSchool attendees leave with a GitHub account and a community they can ask questions to
 - chapters get their own website
-- chapters can start quantifying their membership
-- chapters can get pinged using `@nodeschool/<teamname>`
 - since all chapter members are [open open source](https://github.com/rvagg/node-leveldown#contributing) style contributors it means everyone gets empowered to help moderate discussions and improve the chapter website
 - we can list all of the chapters on the nodeschool site